Reasonote/reasonote/libs/graph-srs/src/graph-srs-v1.md

 - **Cycles in the Knowledge Graph**: Detected and handled to prevent infinite recursion
 - **Inconsistent Evaluations**: Weighted by recency and evaluation difficulty
 - **Incomplete Prerequisites**: Prevented from appearing in review selection

+### 8.4 Taxonomy Level Multiplier Design

+Rather than treating taxonomy level inclusion as binary (included/excluded), we now use multipliers to represent how effectively an evaluation tests each level:

+- This is a more accurate model of real-world assessments
+- Provides smooth transitions between levels
+- Allows precise customization of evaluation types

+For example, a short answer question might test REMEMBER at 0.7 effectiveness and UNDERSTAND at 0.8 effectiveness, showing that it's slightly better for testing understanding than pure recall.

+To support both models:
+1. Legacy code can treat multipliers > 0 as binary inclusion
+2. Enhanced code can use the actual multiplier values for more precise calculations